Doctor of Nursing Practice Program

-The mission of the University of Texas Medical Branch Doctor of Nursing Practice Program is to prepare nurses to participate in the transformation of health care with an emphasis on improving access to quality care and health equity for diverse populations.
+The mission of the University of Texas Medical Branch Doctor of Nursing Practice Program is to prepare nurses to participate in the transformation of health care with an emphasis on improving access to quality care for all populations.

 Licensure Requirements

 Required: Current (active), valid, unencumbered license or multi-state privilege to practice as a registered nurse in the state(s) in which the student participates in any clinical learning experiences.
-National certification and recognition or licensure as an Advanced Practice Registered Nurse (APRN) in the state which the applicant practices if applicable.
+For advanced practice registered nurse (APRN) applicants: Licensure as an APRN in the state in which the applicant practices and participates in any clinical learning experiences.

 Degree Requirements

-Required: Master of Science in Nursing degree (MSN) as an APRN, CNL, ENL, or Nurse Administrator from a program accredited by the National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing (CCNE).
+Required: Master of Science in Nursing degree (MSN) as an APRN, CNL, ENL, or Nurse Administrator from a program accredited by the NLN Commission for Nursing Education Accreditation (CNEA) or Commission on Collegiate Nursing (CCNE).

 GPA Requirements